Arduino-IRremote/Arduino-IRremote/README.md

  This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.

 # Minimal version
-For applications only requiring NEC protocol, there is a receiver which has very **small codesize and does NOT require any timer**.
+For applications only requiring NEC protocol, there is a receiver which has very **small codesize of 500 bytes and does NOT require any timer**.
 See the MinimalReceiver and IRDispatcherDemo example how to use it.

 # Handling unknown Protocols
 ## Disclaimer